-Cash Flows provided by (used in) Operating Activities.
-For the year ended December 31, 2016, net cash provided by operating activities was \$2.1 million, which was mainly due to the operating income of \$7.0 million, after the adjustments of non-cash items of \$36.1 million.
-Net cash used in operating activities of \$10.7 million for the year ended December 31, 2015 was mainly attributable to net loss incurred from continuing operations.
+Cash flows provided by (used in) operating activities.
+For the years ended December 31, 2017 and 2016, net cash provided by operating activities was \$2.4 million and \$2.1 million, respectively, which was mainly the result of the net loss of \$53.2 million and \$29.1 million, adjusted for certain non-cash items, such as depreciation and amortization, share-based compensation expense, write-off of long-lived assets and deferred income tax benefit, of \$57.9 million and \$36.4 million, respectively.
+In addition, for the years ended December 31, 2017 and 2016, the net working capital increased \$2.3 million and \$5.2 million, respectively.
+For the year ended December 31, 2015, net cash used in operating activities of \$10.7 million was mainly attributable to net loss incurred from continuing operations.

-Cash Flows used in Investing Activities.
-Net cash used in investing activities for the year ended December 31, 2016 was \$12.0 million, which was mainly due to an aggregate of \$10.2 million of software developed for internal use and capitalized litigation costs.
-Net cash used in investing activities for the year ended December 31, 2015 of \$93.8 million was mainly due to the cash paid for the Fluent Acquisition of \$93.3 million and an aggregate of \$3.1 million of software developed for internal use and capitalized litigation costs, which were offset by the cash proceeds of \$3.6 million as a result of the reverse acquisition of Tiger Media on March 21, 2015.
+Cash flows used in investing activities.
+Net cash used in investing activities for the year ended December 31, 2017 was \$8.1 million, which was mainly due to an aggregate of \$6.9 million of capitalized costs included in software developed for internal use.
+Net cash used in investing activities for the year ended December 31, 2016 was \$12.0 million, which was mainly due to an aggregate of \$10.2 million of capitalized costs included in software developed for internal use and capitalized litigation costs.
+Net cash used in investing activities for the year ended December 31, 2015 of \$93.8 million was mainly due to the cash paid for the Fluent Acquisition of \$93.3 million and an aggregate of \$3.1 million of capitalized costs included in software developed for internal use and capitalized litigation costs, which were offset by the cash proceeds of \$3.6 million as a result of the reverse acquisition of Tiger Media on March 21, 2015.

-Cash Flows provided by Financing Activities.
+Cash flows provided by financing activities.
+Net cash provided by financing activities for the year ended December 31, 2017 was \$12.3 million, which was mainly the result of net proceeds from the Incremental Term Loan of \$14.0 million in February 2017 and exercise of warrants by certain warrant holders of \$3.5 million in the fourth quarter of 2017, partially offset by repayments of long-term debt of \$4.3 million.
 Net cash provided by financing activities for the year ended December 31, 2016 was \$6.6 million, which was mainly due to the net proceeds from the registered direct offerings of \$10.1 million, which was offset by the repayments of long-term debt of \$2.3 million.
-Net cash provided by financing activities for the year ended December 31, 2015 of \$111.9 million was the result of the following financing arrangements: (1) a registered direct offering of \$10.0 million to an institutional investor in July 2015; (2) sales of Series B Preferred shares ("Series B Preferred") and warrants to certain investors, including Frost Gamma Investment Trust, for an aggregate of \$50.0 million in November 2015; (3) the Term Loan of \$45.0 million from three financial institutions pursuant to a Credit Agreement on December 8, 2015; and (4) an aggregate of \$10.0 million Promissory Notes from certain investors in December 2015.
+Net cash provided by financing activities for the year ended December 31, 2015 of \$111.9 million was the result of the following financing arrangements: (1) a registered direct offering of \$10.0 million to an institutional investor in July 2015; (2) sales of Series B preferred stock and warrants to certain investors, including Frost Gamma Investment Trust, for an aggregate of \$50.0 million in November 2015; (3) the Term Loan of \$45.0 million from three financial institutions pursuant to the Credit Agreement on December 8, 2015; and (4) an aggregate of \$10.0 million Promissory Notes from certain investors in December 2015.